How Narconon is Different From Dual Diagnosis

 By their chemical nature, the intoxicating ingredients in addictive drugs have a greater affinity for fats than they do substances like water.
 So when a person uses drugs or alcohol, these toxic elements tend to be attracted to fatty parts of the body where there is less circulation.
 Some residues from drug use, referred to as “metabolites,” the substances left behind after a body has broken down the drug for elimination, are left in the fatty tissues while others are eliminated through urine, sweat or other fluids.
 These residues can be involved in the triggering of drug cravings, even years later.
 Or they can contribute to the foggy, unaware feeling many people have even after they have stopped using drugs for a while.

-Using a similar nutritional protocol as the withdrawal phase of the Narconon program, the Narconon New Life Detoxification Program assists the body in thoroughly flushing out these toxins.
+Using a similar nutritional protocol as the withdrawal phase of the Narconon program, The Narconon New Life Detoxification assists the body in thoroughly flushing out these toxins.
 In addition to the nutrients, moderate exercise and time in a low-heat sauna are utilized.
 By the end of this program, recovering addicts often state that they feel brighter and can think more clearly.
 Some state that they have lost their cravings for more drugs.
-This is another reason that Narconon programs don't need dual diagnosis labels or the prescription of drugs to handle mental conditions.
-When the cause of what someone might consider a mental condition is eliminated, a healthy state of mind results.
-Therefore, no pharmaceutical drugs are needed.
+This is another reason that Narconon programs don’t need dual diagnosis labels or the prescription of drugs to handle mental conditions.
+When the cause of what someone might consider a mental condition is eliminated, a healthy state of mind results and the need for additional drugs or medications is eliminated.